learnbyexample/cli-computing/cli_computing.md

 hw: command not found
 ```

-**5)** Write an alias and a function to display the contents of `PATH` environment variable on separate lines by changing `:` to the newline character.
+**5)** Write an alias and a function to display the contents of the `PATH` environment variable on separate lines by changing `:` to the newline character.
 Sample output is shown below.

 ```bash
 $ echo "$PATH"